Melon-Bread/RetroArch_Icons_Vita/README.md

 # RetroArch_Icons_Vita
-Icons &amp; livearea themeing For RetroArch on the Vita
+Icons &amp; livearea themeing For RetroArch on the PS Vita

+All assets taken from here  https://github.com/libretro/retroarch-assets